jakub-pomykala/tracing-demo/README.md

 ```

-This launched 28 requests over the course of 10 seconds.
-Looks like our built-in failure clauses impacted one of the services 20 times.
-A snapshot shows how long each request took, and we can even examine the outliers by clicking on them (red arrow).
+This launched 28 requests over the course of 10 seconds; the application successfully completed only 8 out of the 28 requests.
+If we load the service in the Jaeger UI and sort by most recent traces, Jager builds a scatter plot showing at a glance how the service performed; we can examine the outliers by clicking on them (red arrow).

 ![arch](images/macimg/artillery-result1.png)